Aaron98990/ways-of-the-game/CONTRIBUTING.md

 Remain gender neutral unless referring to a specific person.

-Video Review, AAR, and fourth offical duties are not covered.
+Video Review, AAR, and fourth official duties are not covered.

+The use of parenthesis should clarify a word or phrase.
+But, removing the words in parenthesis must not change the meaning of the sentence.
+- Example: "It's handball if the attackers hand/arms are bigger (unnaturally or naturally)"